-The applicant's Community Benefits Plan must include at least one Specific, Measurable, Achieveable, Relevant and Timely (SMART) milestone per budget period in order to measure progress on the proposed actions.
+The applicant's Community Benefits Plan must include at least one Specific, Measurable, Assignable, Realistic and Time-based (SMART) milestone per budget period in order to measure progress on the proposed actions.
 The Community Benefits Plan will be evaluated as part of the technical review process.
 If the project is selected, DOE will incorporate the Community Benefits Plan into the award and the recipient will be required to meet the Community Benefits Plan it proposed.
 During the life of the DOE award, DOE will evaluate the recipient's progress, including as part of the Go/No-Go review process.

 The Community Benefits Plan must be submitted in PDF format and must not exceed three pages.
 This Plan must address the technical review criterion titled, "Community Benefits Plan: Job Quality & Equity."
-See Section V. of the FOA.
+See Section IV.D.xvii of the FOA.